lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-asset-sourcing.md

 ## Prerequisites {#prerequisites}

 * AEM 6.5.0.2 or above.
 * Ensure that your AEM Assets instance is integrated with Brand Portal.
-See, [Configure AEM Assets integration with Brand Portal](https://helpx.adobe.com/experience-manager/6-5/assets/using/brand-portal-configuring-integration.html).
+See, [Configure AEM Assets with Brand Portal](../using/configure-aem-assets-with-brand-portal.md).

 ## See also {#reference-articles}